godotengine/godot-docs/classes/class_rigidbody.rst

 | *Getter*  | get_angular_damp()      |
 +-----------+-------------------------+

-Damps RigidBody's rotational forces.
-If this value is different from -1.0 it will be added to any linear damp derived from the world or areas.
+Damps the body's rotational forces.
+If this value is different from -1.0 it will be added to any angular damp derived from the world or areas.

 See :ref:`ProjectSettings.physics/3d/default_angular_damp<class_ProjectSettings_property_physics/3d/default_angular_damp>` for more details about damping.